 Losing your job is always devastating.
-This is true even if you work a so-called "white collar" job with a solid salary and benefits.
-And it's especially true if you're supporting a family – unexpected expenses arise with incredible regularity.
+This is true even if you work a so-called “white collar” job with a solid salary and benefits.
+And it’s especially true if you’re supporting a family where unexpected expenses can arise with almost predictable regularity.

-It's particularly galling to lose your job as a result of illegal considerations that have nothing to do with your actual performance.
-Our wrongful termination lawyers can help if you're the victim of a biased decision-making process.
+While losing your job for any reason can be shocking, it is particularly frustrating to lose your job as a result of illegal considerations that have nothing to do with your actual performance.
+Our South Bay wrongful termination lawyers can help if you’re the victim of a biased decision-making process.

 Employment law should protect innocent people like you.
 You might have worked for a huge company with extraordinary financial resources, but our lawyers won’t be intimidated.
 We have a proven track record of success in wrongful termination cases.

-If you need an experienced wrongful termination lawyer in or around Orange County, California, please call Kirtland & Packard, LLP today at 855-711-4933 for a free consultation.
+If you need an experienced wrongful termination lawyer in or around the South Bay area of, California, please call Kirtland & Packard, LLP today at (310) 536-1000 for a free consultation.